tymcode/syncsketch-experiments/SyncSketch Webhook Integrations Using AWS.md

 *Now* you can click **Test**.
 If all is well, you should hear a "bloop" and your test message should appear in Discord!

 ### Troubleshooting
 Computers were made to disappoint.
 Writing code is no exception.
-Here are some troubleshooting tips if you're not seeing the Discord message when you click Test
+Here are some troubleshooting tips if you're not seeing the Discord message when you click Test.

-#### Nothing posts to Discord
+##### Nothing posts to Discord
 If everything seems OK and you're getting a status code of 200 back but nothing is appearing in Discord, the problem is surely in the webhook URL in the `path` variable.
 Go back into Discord and open the settings gear next to your server's "project-notifications" channel.
 Click **Integrations**, then **View Webhooks**.
 Select your "Status Changes" webhook and click **Copy Webhook URL**.
 Paste it between the double-quotes after `path=`.

-#### Getting errors that suggest a problem with my code
+##### Getting errors that suggest a problem with my code
 If you're getting JavaScript errors, rebuild your JavaScript as follows:

 Delete all of the code from `index.js`.
 Copy these first lines and paste them in: